TimeMachine1994/081925-SvelteTweb/Old Docs01/docs/MISSING_TESTS.md

-# 🧪 Missing Tests Analysis - TributeStream
+# 🧪 Missing Tests Analysis - Tributestream

 ## Overview

-This document outlines critical testing gaps in the TributeStream application that need to be addressed for production readiness.
+This document outlines critical testing gaps in the Tributestream application that need to be addressed for production readiness.
 The analysis is based on a comprehensive review of the existing test suite and codebase.

 ## 🚨 Critical Missing Tests